 embrace the wrong one.

 The Gospel Paul taught in his epistles is the correct one for all Christians living today.
 The "different gospel of Christ" (and its "other Jesus") is a dangerous counterfeit that currently dominates the modern church and hides behind countless good-sounding names and labels.
 We should remember that a counterfeit of anything is designed to look exactly like the original.
-In order to preserve unity, most modern-day Christians are taught to accept both versions.
+In an effort to preserve unity, most modern-day Christians are taught to accept both versions.
 They are told that both are valid and the controversy is caused by a "difference of opinion" which must be set aside.
 Yet, the New Testament warns that this 'other Jesus and his different gospel' is a teaching that does not come from God - but from His enemy.
-Paul went even further and offended his audience by saying ... those who believe this different gospel are 'bewitched', cutoff from Christ - and have fallen from God's Grace.
-(Galatians 1:6-8, Galatians 3:1-3, Galatians 5:4, 2 Corinthians 11:3-4)
+Paul went even further by saying ... those who believe this different gospel are 'bewitched', cutoff from Christ - and have fallen from God's Grace.
+(See Galatians 1:6-8, Galatians 3:1-3, Galatians 5:4, 2 Corinthians 11:3-4)

 Note: Since this problem is discussed